-A: We acknowledge that everything in the world is different, and we’re adapting every single day.
-We’re working with other theatres and the theatre community across the country to identify creative ways to ensure that ATC, and THEATRE as a whole, emerges from this health crisis.
+A: We acknowledge that everything in the world has changed in 2020 with the worldwide pandemic, and there is perhaps no industry more impacted than the arts.
+But we’re adapting every single day.
+We’re working with other theatres and the theatre community across the country to identify creative ways to ensure that after 54 years, Arizona Theatre Company, and THEATRE as a whole, emerges from this health crisis.

 At the forefront of all our planning is you, our ATC family, and the desire to reimagine theatre that connects us in healthy ways in the midst of a constantly changing world.
 We couldn’t make it through this without your support and investment in our future!

 A: Due to the pandemic surge and community restrictions, we announced on December 7 that we will need to again delay our 54th Season.
 Unfortunately, hiring local talent, bringing actors and directors to Arizona, holding in-person rehearsals and bringing audiences into the theatres – even with safety precautions and social distancing – present health risks.
 Plans are to return to live stage productions when it is safe to do so, hopefully later in 2021.